prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>TracingConfig configures tracing in Prometheus.
-This is an experimental feature, it may change in any upcoming release in a breaking way.</p>
+<p>EXPERIMENTAL: TracingConfig configures tracing in Prometheus.
+This is an
+experimental feature, it may change in any upcoming release in a breaking way.</p>
 </td>
 </tr>
 <tr>